 Oats hulls are the outer envelope of the oat grain and are a co-product of oat processing.
 The hulls are high in fibre and low in protein and energy.
-It is used in horse supplements as a source of beta-glucan, which is a type of soluble fiber.
+It is used as a low-NSC pelleting substrate.

 Selenium is a micromineral that is important for immune function, cardiovascular health, thyroid function and muscle development.
 Horses also require this mineral to prevent white muscle disease.
 More recently, its been shown to be a key component of antioxidants that are present in all cells of the body and help protect from oxidative stress.

 Selenium is a unique mineral as it is a part of two amino acids, seleno-methionine and seleno-cysteine that are precisely incorporated into antioxidant proteins.
 These seleno-amino acids are stored in the liver and transported to other cells as needed.
 Selenium is required to synthesize 30-35 different selenoproteins with a wide range of functions in cellular reactions.